Skip to content

 Pricing Details

-Volt does not publish a rate card and pricing is negotiated per merchant.
+Volt does not publish a rate card, and pricing is negotiated per merchant.
 The clearest public data point comes from Business of Payments' February 2025 analysis of Volt's audited filings: revenue per transaction of £1.46 on an average transaction value of £70, which works out to a 2.1% effective take rate.
 That is premium pricing for open banking.
-Industry analyst Jeremy Light has pegged typical open banking transaction costs at 20-25 pence — Volt is charging roughly 5-7x that.
+Industry analyst Jeremy Light has pegged typical open banking transaction costs at 20-25 pence, so Volt is charging roughly 5-7x that.
 The premium reflects what Volt bundles: routing across 1,900+ bank endpoints with automatic fallback, virtual accounts via Connect, Circuit Breaker fraud scoring, Verify for AIS account checks, and Brazil merchant-of-record handling.
 If you only need raw bank-API access, Token.io or Yapily charge much less.
 For comparison, Trustly's deposits run 0-1% with revenue share, Brite runs 0.5-1.5%, and even Adyen's open banking module costs less per transaction in the EU.
-There is no rolling reserve — push payments are irreversible so the typical reserve rationale does not apply.
-One-off setup fee is standard, monthly minimums may apply depending on contract.
-FX markup is custom for cross-currency — typically embedded in the per-transaction rate.
+There is no rolling reserve, since push payments are irreversible so the typical reserve rationale does not apply.
+A one-off setup fee is standard, and monthly minimums may apply depending on contract.
+FX markup is custom for cross-currency, typically embedded in the per-transaction rate.
 The Connect virtual-account product carries separate per-account fees on top of transaction pricing.
 Based on public filings and analyst commentary, May 2026.

 Speed & Settlement